 To those features, the Touring L adds remote start, chrome exterior mirrors with supplemental signals, automatic headlamps, second and third row window sun shades, a security alarm, an auto-dimming rearview mirror and the SafetyTec package, which is highlighted by Rear Cross Path and Blind-spot Monitoring systems.

-Looking to add some attitude to the Town & Country minivan, Chrysler is extending its blacked-out "S" treatment to the people hauler for the latest model year.
+Looking to add some attitude to the Town & Country minivan, Chrysler recently extended its blacked-out "S" treatment to the people hauler.

 Similar to Chrysler's existing S-badged 200 and 300 sedans, the Town and Country S is characterized by boatloads of sinister black trim.
 The grille, badges and headlights surrounds are all rendered in black, and black-trimmed 17-inch wheels fill the dark voids of the wheel wells.